Laksa

 Thai pickled red bird’s eye chiles

-Laoganma spicy chili crisp (these are all available at Marina)
+Laoganma spicy chilli crisp (these are all available at Marina)

-Turn off the stove and add the bok choi, cilantro and stir.
-Do this just as you serve the dish as you don’t want the bok choi to get mushy, they should be crunchy, but cooked.
+Turn off the stove, add the bok choi and cilantro, and stir.
+Do this just as you serve the dish, as you don’t want the bok choi to get mushy; they should be crunchy, but cooked.

 Cook the noodles and serve on the side.